-Committed to the joys of working in earthenware, which she describes as chocolate porcelain, Martina creates her work through a combination of thrown and altered forms.
-The thin layer of white slip serves to accentuate the construction of the work and to invite an exploration of the making process.
+Committed to the joys of working in earthenware, which she describes as chocolate porcelain, Martina creates functional ceramics through thrown and altered forms.
+The thin layer of white slip serves to accentuate the construction methods and to invite an exploration of the making process.

 I find earthenware the most seductive clay body.
-Using this chocolate porcelain, I create tableware to be integrated with the dishes you already use.
-I seek to evoke nostalgia of the future by making pots that are reverberations of the past.
-I draw inspiration from early English porcelain and cream ware.
-Concepts and graphics of Italian Renaissance maiolica and Persian slip-ware are the building blocks of my surface treatment.
+Using this chocolate porcelain, I seek to evoke nostalgia of the future by making work that is a reverberation of the past.
+Objects and installations are rooted in concepts generated through the analysis of early European porcelains and English cream ware.
 I provoke a tension between the elegant handling of the material and the rugged connotations of the clay body.

-Pottery performs dual roles of utility and decoration, simultaneously serving as containers of social and cultural information.
-Ceramics persists as a chronicle of cross-border influences and the exchange of aesthetic information.
-My pots typify our infinite access to information and images from throughout the world.
-I am particularly drawn to the semiotics of objects the message they may contain by visual inference and juxtaposition.
+This duality extends into the object; manifesting in the dual roles of utility and decoration, simultaneously serving as containers of social and cultural information.
+I am particularly drawn to the semiotics of things – the message they may contain by visual inference and juxtaposition.
 Creation is a unity of cognition and action.
 It is a continual process of call and response.
-While at work, I am asking questions that consistently inform the next series of work.
-Inquiry stems from and is propelled by my interactions with the material, imagery, historical research, my past pots and future ideas.
+I ask questions that consistently inform the next series of work.
+Inquiry stems from and is propelled by my interactions with the material, imagery, historical research, my past work and future ideas.

-As a maker, I have the capacity to exploit the variables of surface, form and scale to instigate a particular experience.
+As a maker, I have the capacity to exploit the variables of surface and scale to instigate a particular experience.
+Convivial and quotidian forms combine to play games with lines and colours.
 The work teases the boundary between awkward and sophisticated.
-I play games with lines and colours.
 Strategies of ornament are developed to engage and enhance the piece.
-Whether home alone, or at a table laid for a feast, I want my work to promote conviviality.
-I make pots to be enjoyed among those fond of eating, drinking, and good company.
+Over time, through handling and contemplation, the subtle layers of colour and surface are revealed, reveling in accumulated narrative.